AdityaDaflapurkar/network-programming/README.md

   - An echo client-server program to work with TCP sockets such that the server waits for any number of client requests.

 ## Lab 2 : DNS and Concurrent Server
-  - DNS-wiki program to get socket address information for a given hostname
+  - DNS-wiki program to get socket address information for a given node.
-  - A concurrent TCP echo server program implemented using fork() system call
+  - A concurrent TCP echo server program for simultaneously handling requests from multiple clients.